CodeAndCrux/codeandcrux.github.io/_posts/2022-11-20-cannibals.md

 swept away the wits of every man.

 Even the richest man became a slave<br>
-to appetites of animals, of swine!<br>
+to appetites of animals, of swine.<br>
-It cast a many men into their grave.
+Many men it cast into their grave.

 But one single man it could not misalign.<br>
 He starved himself so they could eat instead.<br>